sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

 - If you are are using the environment variable approach, please adapt the destinations environment variable to additionally include the properties map:

-`[{name: "ErpQueryEndpoint", url: "https://URL", username: "USER", password: "PASSWORD", trustAll: "true"}]`
+`[{name: "MyErpSystem", url: "https://URL", username: "USER", password: "PASSWORD", trustAll: "true"}]`

 - If you are using the destination service on Cloud Foundry, add a new additional property to your destination in the Cloud Platform cockpit.
 Enter TrustAll into the first input (dropdown) field and TRUE into the second field.